TencentBlueKing/blueking-console/readme_en.md

 - [BK-CMDB](https://github.com/Tencent/bk-cmdb): an enterprise-level configuration management platform for assets and applications.
 - [BK-CI](https://github.com/Tencent/bk-ci): a continuous integration and continuous delivery system that can easily present your R & D process to you.
 - [BK-BCS](https://github.com/Tencent/bk-bcs): a basic container service platform which provides orchestration and management for micro-service business.
-- [BK-PaaS](https://github.com/Tencent/bk-PaaS): an development platform that allows developers to create, develop, deploy and manage SaaS applications easily and quickly.
 - [BK-SOPS](https://github.com/Tencent/bk-sops): an lightweight scheduling SaaS  for task flow scheduling and execution through a visual graphical interface.
 - [BK-JOB](https://github.com/Tencent/bk-job): BlueKing JOB is a set of operation and maintenance script management platform with the ability to handle a large number of tasks concurrently.